adamheins/xacrodoc/README.md

 # xacrodoc

-xacrodoc is a tool for programmatically compiling [xacro](https://github.com/ros/xacro)'d URDF files.
+xacrodoc is a tool for programmatically compiling [xacro](https://github.com/ros/xacro) files to plain URDF files.
 It is fully functional whether ROS is installed on the system or not.

 Why?